 Innovative, Easy-to-Use Device to Combat Oral Mucositis During Chemotherapy

 The Chemo Mouthpiece™ was invented by someone with firsthand experience dealing with oral mucositis, an engineer and cancer survivor named David Yoskowitz who knew there had to be a better way to deal with this debilitating issue.
 This device is simple, effective, and easy to use, whether you are at home or at your infusion.
 It even comes with an insulated cooler for convenient transportation.
-To learn more about the Chemo Mouthpiece™ and how it can help you or someone you love, click here to order.
+Learn more about our device or shop Chemo Mouthpiece™.